Note:

 The right to be protected from crime

-We continue to work to protect our customers from becoming the victims of crime, and to prevent Nationwide from being used to facilitate criminal activity, including economic crime.
-Strong governance, culture, policies, and defence systems, coupled with training, heightened awareness, and human interventions, all play their part in helping us to protect our customers.
+We work hard to protect our customers from becoming the victims of crime, and to prevent Nationwide from being used to facilitate any form of economic crime.
+Our robust framework of controls, policies, standards, and procedures are focused on preventing and minimising economic crime throughout all areas of our business and in our supply chain across the Group.

 We focus on: